 Moving onto Part 5 of this series, we find ourselves looking more in depth into a sleep disorder that is caused by increased Pitta (fire) in the system.
 Although most sleep disorders have some component of a Vata imbalance related to them, this is not always the main dosha at hand.
 A pitta sleep disorder is often characterized by increased heat in the system, inflammation, anger, irritability, hyper-metabolism, low blood sugar, overworking and/or excessive critical thinking.
 Therefore in order to provide effective treatment to this type of sleep disorder, we must balance out the overactive fire in both the body and mind.

 When treating any type of health issue, you must make sure to treat the individual and their specific symptoms and not just the disorder itself.
 Furthermore, it is vital to make sure the root cause of the disorder is discovered and then removed.
 If the cause continues to flourish, any treatment plan will merely pacify the symptoms, while the disorder itself continues to progress.
-If you are not sure of the root cause of your sleep disorder, then it may be best to eventually seek out a knowledgeable Ayurvedic practitioner in your area, or contact me for an Ayurvedic consultation.
+If you are not sure of the root cause of your sleep disorder, then it may be best to eventually seek out a knowledgeable Ayurvedic practitioner in your area.
 In the meantime, you can begin to balance out your sleep issues using some general Ayurvedic protocols that I will share with you here.
 But before moving on, let us recap on what the common characteristics are in regards to a Pitta type sleep disorder.